 Ready to divide their riches and finally disband to lives of luxury, Gaspar and his crew decided to seize one last ship before calling it a day.
 Unbeknownst to them, this ship was a United States Navy warship in disguise.
 A bloody battle ensued before the U.S. Navy ship crew reigned victoriously and finally ended the long, thieving career of the legendary Jose Gaspar.

 The story of the often-mysterious Gaspar circulated around the Tampa area.
 In 1904, city officials and civic leaders decided to finally celebrate this victory over evil by adopting Gaspar as the patron rogue of this new, city-wide celebration.
 But the history of Gasparilla doesn't end there.

 Secret meetings led to the development of the first Gasparilla krewe, "Ye Mystic Krewe of Gasparilla", which would make Gasparilla history by surprising Tampa residents with a mock pirate attack on the city that is now known as the Pirate Invasion today.

 The Pirate Invasion was much different back then.
 In Gasparilla's first few years, the invasion was composed of masked krewe members on horseback instead of the classic pirate ship we see today.

 The mock invasion was so successful that city officials decided to turn Gasparilla into the huge, annual event we know it as now.

 Today's pirate invasion involves the world's only fully-rigged pirate ship, manned by Ye Mystic Krewe of Gasparilla, which creeps into the bay at the beginning of the festival to "attack" Tampa Bay.
 A number of pleasure crafts intent on defending the city from Gaspar's mock pirate ship make their way out to the pirate before realizing they're in way over their heads and joining the ship in an all-out invasion.
-They all dock at the Tampa Convention Center to meet the mayor who's only choice is to surrender the key to the city to this massive pirate crew.
+They all dock at the Tampa Convention Center to meet the mayor, whose only choice is to surrender the key to the city to this massive pirate crew.

 So now you know; this is why we celebrate Gasparilla.